cloudify-cosmo/cloudify-stage/semantic-ui/README.md

 ### Using custom icons

-We can defer the usage of custom icons, depending on the used component
+We can use custom icons in a different way, depending on the used component

 1. Using `Icon` component with `name` prop